 5. Sonos Beam – Smart Soundbar

-Design-wise, Sonos Beam has a modern look that fits the modern living space.
+Design-wise, Sonos Beam has a modern look that may earn the desire of people who like an aesthetic setup.
 Coming in two color options, you can choose between black or white depending on your preference.

 Still, the Beam isn’t just about looks and voice commands.
 In just the first few minutes of testing, we found the sound quality to be superb, whether we were watching movies, TV shows, or listening to music.
 And with Apple Airplay 2, music streaming is much easier as well.